No-Pay, No-Play states and regulations

 This will be negated if the at-fault party was also under the influence at the time of the accident and convicted.

-Indiana No-Pay, No-Play law works differently than other states'.
+Indiana No-Pay, No-Play law works differently than in other states.
 A driver forfeits their right to collect non-economic damages by doing both of the following:

 - Driving uninsured at the time of the accident.